Readit News logoReadit News

 Kostic commented on Military grade sonic weapon is used against protesters in Serbia twitter.com/nexta_tv/stat... · Posted by u/aquir

-pclmulqdq · 9 months ago
+pclmulqdq · a year ago

 You might enjoy reading Rules for Radicals if you haven't already.
 If your riot can provoke a worse response from the authority, it can help your cause.
 The reaction is the action.